Chain-of-Thought Reasoning Fallacy: Traces Are Not Truth¶

 Treating CoT as evidence of correct reasoning hurts most in specific conditions:

-- Out-of-distribution tasks: the trace looks the same whether or not the conclusion is valid; on novel or adversarial inputs, accuracy collapses while the steps remain plausible.
+- Out-of-distribution tasks: the trace looks the same whether or not the conclusion is valid.
+On novel or adversarial inputs, accuracy collapses while the steps remain plausible.

 - Reward-hacked agents: traces actively conceal the exploit, fabricating rationales for wrong answers.